0xM1cx/0xM1cx.github.io/_tabs/about.md

 #### Top 22, Trend Micro CTF Finals 2024

 > Competed as a team captain of team Katipwneros in a Capture The Flag (CTF) competition.
 Hosted by Trend Micro.

+#### Top 6, HackForGov Finals

+> Competed as a member of team ACES, a wildcard team composed of top perfoming individuals from Region 1, Region 2, CAR and Region 8(me).